What is feng shui

 Or you can put up a cool folding screen…fold it into a cup shape so that the corners will not create negative energy.
 The front part of the Ba-Gua (therefore, the front part of your home) is associated with water.

-In 2018 (chinese year of the brown earth dog) ,hanging pictures of water, such as the beach, lakes, rivers, helps honor this element.
+In 2019 (chinese year of the earth pig dog) ,hanging pictures of water, such as the beach, lakes, rivers, helps honor this element.
 A running fountain or an aquarium in the front section of your home also helps Ch’i flow wonderfully.
 By hanging a bamboo flute over the front door on the inside, it will bring blessings to you & your guests each time you enter or leave your home.

 When discovering which area of the home affects the different types of activities of our lives, we can do things which enhance and honor these areas.